wufoo/docs/source/includes/_forms.md

       "HasOtherField": false
     },
 ```
+Multiple Choice fields have a `HasOtherField` property:

+HasOtherField - This value is either true or false and is only set if the "Allow Other" option was enabled in the Field Settings.
+When the HasOtherField is true, the last choice is the "other" field.

 <h4 id='dd'>Dropdown fields also have a Choices property: an array of all options</h4>

 ```json
     {
       "Title": "Dropdown",